mplegendre/spliced/README.md

     ],
 ```

+To be clear, the predictor must save a list of predictions to the splice.predicitions, keyed by the name, and the following fields are requried:

+ - binary
+ - lib
+ - prediction

+The following fields are not required but suggested:

+ - message (the terminal output of running the predictor)
+ - return_code
+ - original_lib or original_binary if relevant for the command
+ - any other relevant results information

 ### 3. Creating a container base

 Typically, a container base should have the dependencies that you need to run your